Gingivostomatitis in Children

 - Bad breath

 may include any of the following:

 - Numbing medicine helps decrease pain so your child can eat or drink more easily.
-If your child is old enough, he may swish the liquid around his mouth and then spit it into the sink.
+If your child is old enough, he or she may swish the liquid around his or her mouth and then spit it into the sink.
 You also can put the medicine on the mouth sores with a cotton swab.
 Ask your child's healthcare provider how to give numbing medicine to your child.